samus42/tkk/portalroom.md

 # Battleborn Taken King Guide
 ## The Portal Room

-You start in a familiar area, in the Court of the Taken King.
+You start in a familiar area, the Court of the Taken King.
 Immediately you think, "Finally!
 I can use these runes for something useful!".
 No.  Sorry.

-First notice the Tomb Husks to the left and right....Actually forget that.
+First notice the Tomb Husks to the left and right....actually...*forget that*.
 From this point off we will no longer call them Tomb Husks.
 We shall call them orbs.
 Because that's what they are, and no one likes yelling **"GOT THE TOMB HUSK"**.

 OK, first notice the orbs on the left and right.
 They're not there for decoration which is just as well because they went way overboard on the greenish brown decor anyway.
 You'll need 2 brave volunteers (*suckers*) to pick them up.
 Once that happens a glass wall will come between you and those statues.

 *At this point someone should say "Schiess dem fenster".
 If no one chuckles afterwards, the person who said it is allowed to berate the person for not remembering Die Hard, or even worse, not seeing it.
-If there is someone who hasn't seen it, end the raid and transition to the Battleborn Guide to watching Die Hard coming soon.*
+If there is someone who hasn't seen it, end the raid and transition to the Battleborn Guide to watching Die Hard, coming soon.*

 Shoot the glass.
 Kill the bad guys behind the glass.
 Go over to the statue that is holding an orb and slam it home.
-You should be a bit ashamed you needed me to tell you that.
+You should be a *bit* ashamed you needed me to tell you that.

 So....you slammed the orb.
 No portal yet.
 No other orbs.....so do we just wait?
 Maybe the portal is being run by Comcast so it's a bit slow?

 Well as much as I'd love to blame Comcast, in this case the orbs HAVE come back, but they're outside the room.
-One to the left, one to the right.
+One to the left, and one to the right *(symetry!)*.
 At this point you'll need to split into three teams.
 * One going to the right
 * One going to the left
 * One staying in the middle

 Good thing you have this guide right?

 We'll start with the people in the middle.
-Their jobs is to stay in the middle and kill things and break glass.
+Their jobs is to kill things and break glass.
 Glass will come up again in the middle each round, and over the doors to the right and left.
 So make sure they like breaking things.
 Neat freaks should not be in the middle.
 Also people who can't handle change should stay in the middle since they do the same thing every time.

 Ok, people on the left and right.
-You have two roles, one person to grab the orb.
-The other person to be a defender and kill things.
+You have two roles, one person to grab the orb, the other to be a defender and kill things.
 If you have a neat freak, grabbing the orb and putting it away is probably for them.
 There will be more glass to break over the doorway, so make sure the orb carrier isn't looking when the defender does so.

 As you come out to the balcony, you'll notice a bridge connecting with the next area.
 As a defender, you will never step on that bridge.
 That's wrong.
 You stay on the balcony.  **STAY**.
 Good boy.

 Now what's going to happen is that the orb is going to get farther and farther away each round.
-This is because Orxy doesn't want to get beat by flabby Guardians.
+This is because Oryx doesn't want to get beat by flabby Guardians.
 So get running people!

 When the carrier picks up the orb, the defender breaks the glass (again, make sure you do it fast so the orb carrier doesn't see it) and starts killing the Phalanxes that come out before they blast the carrier off the bridge.
-And trust me if the defender doesn't at least distract them, the orb carrier is going to say very nasty things to the defender.
+And trust me, if the defender doesn't at least distract them, the orb carrier is going to say very nasty things to the defender.

 I want to call out the 2nd round, because for that round the orb floats in midair above the chasm.
 Warlocks and Titan have no problem here, double jump and grab it.
 Feel free to look smug.
 Hunters....will swear a lot.
 Hunters, I get it.
 You don't get a nice float/glide.
 You're arcing in the air, and there's NO WAY you'll hang around that orb long enough for the circle to completely go around and grant you the orb.
 But fear not, there is one piece of information you need to know.  *The circle doesn't need to go all the way around while you press the button to get the orb*.